A complete list of current and past research, service, and professional development activities can be found on my CV.

 Research Collaborations

-I’m a research collaborator on the NSF-funded Build and Broaden project, “Linguistic Production, Perception, and Identity in the Career Mobility of Black Faculty in Linguistics and the Language Sciences” (PIs: Charity Hudley and Mallinson)
+From 2022-2024 I was a research collaborator on the NSF-funded Build and Broaden project, “Linguistic Production, Perception, and Identity in the Career Mobility of Black Faculty in Linguistics and the Language Sciences” (PIs: Charity Hudley and Mallinson)

-Academic Organizations
+Academic Affiliations

 I’m an affiliate of the Center for Critical Race and Digital Studies, a collective of scholars who study the intersections of race, media, and technology from interdisciplinary perspectives grounded in critical theories.